OathWall

 Create an OAuth client

 Under Clients, click Add new client.
+Set the policy to Confidential and add the redirect URI:

 text